June-puppy/Hatrick/README.md

 - Select text → Right-click → "Explain with Hatrick"
 - Explanations adapt to your experience level (Beginner/Intermediate/Professional)
 - Click the heart icon to save terms to your vocabulary

+### Saving Notes
+- Select text → Right-click → "Save to Note"
+- Add your own reflections or comments for the selected passage
+- Notes are saved by field and include the date saved
+- Access saved notes through the Hats Collection

 ### Ask Hatrick
 - Use the chat interface to ask questions about webpage content